-- 7.01 WDN has Jurisdiction and Authority with respect to the determination of WDN membership. - 7.02 Notwithstanding 5.02, WDN Law in relation to the determination of WDN membership applies on and off WDN Reserve Lands. - 7.03 WDN will establish and maintain a process by which an individual who has been denied WDN membership may have that decision reviewed in accordance with WDN Law. - 7.04 An individual who, on the day preceding the Effective Date: - a) has their name entered on WDN's membership list, is deemed to be a WDN member; and - b) is entitled to have their name on WDN's membership list, is deemed to be entitled to be a WDN Member. - 7.05 A WDN Law enacted under 7.01 may not provide for the revocation of membership of individuals referred to in 7.04 on any ground other than a ground on which membership may be revoked with respect to any other WDN Member. - 7.06 Upon a WDN Law enacted under 7.01 coming into effect, WDN will establish and maintain a register of WDN Members. - 7.07 WDN will enter on that register the names of all: - a) WDN Members and the date those individuals became WDN Members; and - b) individuals who cease to be WDN Members after the Effective Date and the date those individuals ceased to be WDN Members.
+- 7.01 WDN has Jurisdiction and Authority with respect to the determination of WDN membership. - 7.02 Notwithstanding 5.02, WDN Law in relation to the determination of WDN membership applies on and off WDN Reserve Lands. - 7.03 WDN will establish and maintain a process by which an individual who has been denied WDN membership may have that decision reviewed in accordance with WDN Law. - 7.04 An individual who, on the day preceding the Effective Date, has or is entitled to have, their name entered on WDN's membership list is deemed to be a WDN Member. - 7.05 A WDN Law enacted under 7.01 may not provide for the revocation of membership of individuals referred to in 7.04 on any ground other than a ground on which membership may be revoked with respect to any other WDN Member. - 7.06 Upon a WDN Law enacted under 7.01 coming into effect, WDN will establish and maintain a register of WDN Members. - 7.07 WDN will enter on that register the names of all: - a) WDN Members and the date those individuals became WDN Members; and - b) Individuals who cease to be WDN Members after the Effective Date and the date those individuals ceased to be WDN Members.